triplee12/triplee12/README.md

 Highly skilled software engineer with expertise in Python, Node.js, PostgreSQL, MongoDB, JavaScript, and Linux operating systems, along with advanced frameworks like Django, Django REST framework, Flask, and FastAPI.
 With 5 years of experience, I have demonstrated a deep understanding of programming concepts and the ability to develop and maintain complex software applications.

-My proficiency in Python allows me to write efficient and high-performance code that meets clients' needs.
+My proficiency in Python and NodeJs allows me to write efficient and high-performance code that meets clients' needs.
 My extensive knowledge of databases, including PostgreSQL, MySQL, Redis, and MongoDB, enables me to design, implement, and maintain reliable and scalable database systems.

 As a seasoned developer, I have a strong command of JavaScript and understand the intricacies of web development.
 I have used this knowledge to build dynamic and responsive web applications that have impressed clients and stakeholders alike.